top of page

 Really reading words, even just small words, helps to make your child feel as if they are learning and developing.
 Decodable books are short and contain a limited amount of controlled words.
 When done correctly, this structure can aid comprehension, too, as reading a book is only half the equation.
 Talking about the elements of the book, the words and pictures help to develop comprehension, conversational skills, and vocabulary.

-Decodable books follow a sequence of sounds and can aid spelling as they focus on a set of sounds and spelling patterns.
+Decodable books follow a sequence of spellings and develop decoding skills as they focus on a set of sounds and spelling patterns.
 I often use decodable books with older students who are struggling to spell.
-Often children can easily read a text, but if asked how to spell a word, they find it difficult.
-The texts can aid a spelling program.
+Some children can easily read a text, but if asked how to spell a word, they find it difficult.
+The texts can support spelling instruction.

 Here are more decodable books I love to use